Common Spark Troubleshooting

 Spark Executor OOM: How to set Memory Parameters on Spark

-Once a app is running the next most likely error you will see is an OOM on a spark executor.
-Spark is an extremely powerful tool for doing in-memory computation but it’s power comes with some sharp edges.
+Once an app is running the next most likely error you will see is an OOM on a spark executor.
+Spark is an extremely powerful tool for doing in-memory computation but its power comes with some sharp edges.
 The most common cause for an executor OOM’ing is that the application is trying to cache or load too much information into memory.
 Depending on your use case there are several solutions to this:

 Shark Server/ Long Running Application Metadata Cleanup